-The CFT Steering Committee includes three Presidents, three Academic Deans, and twelve college representatives, who also serve as their campus Teaching and Learning Consultant (TLC).
-The Committee identifies and responds to the needs of faculty and the community colleges system-wide.
+The CFT Steering Committee includes three presidents, three academic deans, and 12 college representatives, who also serve as their campus Teaching and Learning Consultant (TLC).
+The committee identifies and responds to the needs of faculty and the community colleges system-wide.
 The CFT offers annual conferences, coordinated local programs addressing common themes, and intensive teaching workshops.
-All of these programs reflect a desire for inter-college collaboration and a need for shared resources, both creative and financial.
-For more information on the Steering Committee, contact CFT Chair Tom Hodgkin at email@example.com.
+All of these programs reflect a desire for intercollege collaboration and a need for shared resources, both creative and financial.
+For more information about the committee, contact CFT Chair Rebecca Loew at firstname.lastname@example.org.
 The Center for Teaching Committee on each campus responds to the needs and concerns of teachers.
 The local committee is aware of the unique culture of its campus, creating informal and formal opportunities for faculty to discuss issues of teaching and learning.
 These opportunities especially allow faculty to interact across disciplines and programs.
 For more information on your local committee, contact your TLC.
-Click here to view all the TLCs.

 Meet MxCC’s Steering Committee

-If you have ideas for the Center for Teaching @MxCC, or you would like to join the steering committee, feel free to contact any of the members or the CFT @MxCC coordinator Christine Witkowski.
+If you have ideas for the Center for Teaching @MxCC, or you would like to join the steering committee, feel free to contact any of the members or the CFT @MxCC Chair Rebecca Loew.

 What is a TLC?

 A Teaching and Learning Consultant (TLC) works in conjunction with individual college CFT committees and creates activities, programs, and projects to address the colleges identified professional development needs during the year.
 The TLCs from across the system meet regularly to share ideas and strategies.
 The TLC at Middlesex Community College is Rebecca Loew, professor of Behavioral Sciences.
 Click here for bio and contact information.